 Fireside, social audio co-founded by Mark Cuban, it allows people to insert sound effects, such as music, and record shows for distribution on podcast platforms, as well as later playback on the app itself.
 Spotify will likely do the same with its app and rely on its software Anchor to manage hosting and distribution.
 The consumer product manager of Twitter he stated that even the chirping social network will allow people to record their own Spaces natively (this is the name of the new audio "rooms").
 Clubhouse didn't create that functionality, limiting its users to hard-to-follow live conversations if you go into the process of listening.

 Stories made Snapchat a hit.
 Snapchat pioneered the idea of ephemeral content and brought back a semblance of authenticity to social media - but it didn't take long for the feature to reach its competitors.

 The same ones that Clubhouse now also has to face.

 To make its business work, Snapchat doubled down on its Android app, made the app more accessible to new users, and made content partnerships with media and entertainment companies.
-Now it has (slightly) growing advertising activity again, but in the end it is Instagram that has achieved the primacy on Stories.
+Now it has a (slight) growth in advertising activity again, but in the end it is Instagram that has achieved the primacy on the Stories.